 The claim that “Unemployment rate in Thailand has increased from 1.2 per cent to 4 per cent” was attached the fall of rice mills, but since there was no record of any rice mill collapse in Thailand, let’s examine the unemployment rate in Thailand.

 According to the Global Economy, which is an economic indicator for over 200 countries, the average value for unemployment in Thailand during the period of 1991 to 2017 (26 years) was 1.47 per cent with a minimum of 0.6 per cent in 2012 and a maximum of 3.4 per cent in 1998.
 This data showed that the highest rate of unemployment in Thailand for a period of 26 years (1991 – 2017) was in 1998, with the unemployment rate at merely 3.4 per cent.

 Thailand’s unemployment rate was also recorded by CEIC to have dropped to 1% in December 2017, from the previously reported number of 1.1% in November 2017.
 It read as “Thailand’s unemployment rate is updated monthly, available from Jan 2001 to Dec 2017, with an average of 1.2%.

 Also, a forecast by world’s leading economists published on Focus Economics indicated that Thailand’s economy grew at the fastest rate in five years in 2017, closing the year on a strong note despite the slower growth in the final quarter.

 Available data has made the claim of an increase in Thailand’s unemployment rate from 1.3% to 4% as FALSE.

-The claim that seven rice mills collapsed in Thailand following the drastic fall in rice importation from Nigeria remain FALSE as there’s no proven record available of that information.
-Also, the claim that there has been an increase in unemployment rate in Thailand from 1.2 percent to 4 percent is also FALSE.
+The claim that seven rice mills collapsed in Thailand following the drastic fall in rice importation from Nigeria remains FALSE as there’s no proven record available of that information.
+Also, the claim that there has been an increase in the unemployment rate in Thailand from 1.2 per cent to 4 per cent is also FALSE.